 - Remote Detector – Deadstock can affect the health of the other birds in the fleet and therefore needs to be removed at the earliest.
 The use of drones can be beneficial here to detect dead birds from the livestock.

 Why Do You Need Farming Machines?

 We made machines to make work simpler, faster and more perfect.
 So, the same applies to agricultural machines too.
-This is one sector that is a lot dependent on nature – no matter how much technology we invest into.
-However, using machinery saves plenty of time in doing things that is in our hands.
+This is one sector that is a lot dependent on nature – no matter how much technology we invest in.
+However, using machinery saves plenty of time in doing things that are in our hands.

 Jobs like ploughing, tilling, harvesting, weed removal and fertilizing the soil can be done in a few hours or minutes even (depending on the size of the land) when you use machinery.

-To sum it up, following are the benefits of using them:
+To sum it up, the following are the benefits of using them:

 - It reduces labour to a great extent.